-(Last Updated on : 31/10/2012)
+(Last Updated on : 05/04/2017)

 .
 Thus, the healing power by naturopathy was nothing new to the Indian tradition.
-In Indian homes, home remedies have always come before the even doctor`s medicines.
+In Indian homes, home remedies have always come before the even doctors medicines.
 This clearly portrays the sheer importance of naturopathy as a trustworthy alternative treatment procedure in ancient India.
-With passing time, Indian naturopathy gained contour as one of the important health care systems in India, famed for its side effect less treatment.
+With passing time, Indian naturopathy gained contour as one of the important health care systems in India, famed for its side-effect less treatment.

-The entire philosophy of naturopathy is thus based upon three basic principles.
+The entire philosophy of naturopathy is thus based upon 3 basic principles.
 The first principle of naturopathy believes that all diseases are due to the accumulation of toxins and waste materials in the human body.
 Thus the therapeutic principle of naturopathy in this case refers to the application of various methods to clear the human system from these toxins and accumulated wastes.

 The second principle of naturopathy is again further elaboration of the first principle.
 According to the second principle when toxins accumulate in the body, the various organs of the body gets over exercised while clearing the toxin off the body.
 It is when this harmony of internal body organ is disturbed then germs multiply and cause disease.
 Application of medicine, high dose drugs and vaccines to suppress the symptom of the diseases further aggravates the disease while subduing the symptoms.